Is Steak Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Internal temperature of at least 145°F (use a meat thermometer)
+- • Internal temperature of at least 145°F (63°C) for whole cuts, verified with a meat thermometer

-- • Medium well to well done doneness with no pink center
+- • Medium to well done doneness no pink or red center, juices should run clear

 ✗ What to Avoid

-- • Rare or medium rare steak (under 145°F internal temperature)
+- • Rare or medium rare steak (under 145°F)—undercooked beef may contain Toxoplasma or Listeria

 - • Steak tartare or carpaccio (raw beef preparations)